Generalized Least Squares Kernelized Tensor Factorization: Experiments

 \subsubsection{Results}

-Table~\ref{tab:Traffic-comTable} presents the imputation performance (MAE and RMSE) for the two datasets under different missing scenarios.
-Figure~\ref{fig:traffic-completion} displays daily examples of the imputed results for the Seattle dataset under 70\% and 90\% missing (SR = 0.3 and 0.1, respectively).
-The results show that GLSKF consistently achieves the lowest estimation errors.
-Specifically, GLSKF effectively captures both the long-range daily patterns and short-scale local smoothness features, even under a low sampling rate (SR = 0.1).
-In contrast, HaLRTC produces only basic low-rank reconstructions, while SPC, GRALS, and TRMF capture the global structure but often miss finer details.
-Among the ablation variants, LSKF yields smoother results than LSTF due to the covariance constraints, and GLSlocal performs comparably to SPC at moderate missing rates but degrades at higher missing rates.
-Overall, GLSKF outperforms all competing models by effectively leveraging both global low-rank structures and local correlation patterns.
+Table~\ref{tab:Traffic-comTable} presents MAE and RMSE for the two datasets under different missing scenarios and sampling rates.
+Figure~\ref{fig:traffic-completion} shows examples of daily reconstructions on the Seattle dataset under 90\% RM and 30\% NM; results under 70\% RM and 50\% NM are given in Supplementary~\ref{appendix_traffic_results}, Figure~\ref{fig:traffic-completion_appendix}.
+GLSKF consistently achieves the lowest estimation errors across most scenarios, effectively recovering both long-range daily patterns and short-scale local variations, even under severe missingness, such as 90\% RM and 50\% NM.
+By contrast, HaLRTC produces basic low-rank reconstructions, while SPC, GRALS, and TRMF capture the global trends but often fail to recover localized fluctuations.
+The ablation study further supports the benefit of combining the global and local components: LKTF improves over LRTF by enforcing covariance-based constraints on the global factors, while GLSlocal performs competitively to SPC at moderate random missingness but degrades as the missing rate increases or when the missing pattern becomes nonrandom.
+In particular, for a completely unobserved day, GLSlocal shrinks toward the prior mean, which corresponds to the mean of the observed data after mean-centering/rescaling.
+This limitation is especially pronounced when the true data exhibit clear low-rank patterns and relatively weak local correlations.
+Overall, the results demonstrate that jointly modeling global low-rank structure and locally correlated residuals leads to consistent gains in accuracy for traffic speed imputation.